Roamium

 Callbacks

-Chromium fires callbacks on the UI thread.
-Roamium converts them to protobuf messages and sends them to the GUI:
+Chromium fires callbacks on the UI thread (registered with the ts_set_on_* functions).
+Roamium converts each to a protobuf message and sends it to the GUI:

 on_tab_readyTabReadyTab created, tab_id assigned